mike-ward/mde-site/index.md

 Translate
 ---------

-Markdown Edit has been translated to the following languages:
+Markdown Edit is available in the following languages:

 -   Danish
 -   English